Configure connection for failed rows

 Prerequisites

-- Query failed rows feature enabled in Labs - See Enable query failed rows
+- The Query failed rows feature enabled in Labs.
+See Enable query failed rows.

-- Data quality enabled on the connection - See setup guides for Snowflake or Databricks
+- Data quality enabled on the connection.
+See setup guides for BigQuery, Databricks, or Snowflake.

-- BYOC credentials ready for Basic or SSO authentication - See Query without shared credentials for BYOC overview
+- BYOC credentials ready for your chosen authentication method.
+See Query without shared credentials for an overview.

 Configure authentication